 • Ensure communication is timely and real-time among various tiers of the organization to adhere to milestones set meticulously.

-• Cost-cutting is another aspect of concern which needs to be emphasized to promote profit margin at the end of the program.
+• Cost-cutting is another aspect of concern that needs to be emphasized to promote profit margin at the end of the program.

-• Device an effective PM management tool to keep himself abreast of process happening in the shop floor
+• Device an effective PM management tool to keep himself abreast of processes happening on the shop floor

 • Benefit from automating the synchronization between allotted dates and the project plan.